top of page

 Lemon Heads

-October, autumn, golden aspens reveal jagged spruce, willow, and cottonwood already showing their change.
-Dampness hangs in the air, the sun’s warmth feels less everlasting, more appreciated as the days shorten—a sense of urgency settles in.
+October—autumn—golden aspen reveal jagged spruce, willow, and cottonwood already showing their change.
+Dampness hangs in the air.
+The sun’s warmth seems not so everlasting and much more appreciated as the days are noticeably shorter, which gives me a sense of urgency.
 Urgency that the green grass at my feet will soon be covered in white.
-Above 9,000 ft, the peaks already hint at what’s to come.
+Above 9,000 ft, the peaks already show what’s to come.
 And with the white comes the dark.

-An anticipated time of predictions floated above me as I packed my gear.
-What rods, what reels, what line—floating or sinking?
-I went through fly boxes, editing for the game I sought.
-I snickered at my dry-fly box, specific for a certain river at a certain time.
-Oh, how I remember.
-Oh, how I wish.
-But I’m comforted by knowing I’ll be here eight months from now.
+An anticipated time of predictions was lofting above my head as I packed my gear.
+What rods and what reels, what line—floating or sinking.
+Going through fly boxes, editing for the game I seek.
+I snickered at my dry-fly box specific to a certain river for a certain time.
+Oh, how I remember, and oh, how I wish—but I’m also comforted by the thought that I’ll be there eight months from now.
+Future.
 Smile.

 I was looking for streamers.